Planning a wedding on a budget, How to keep quality while cutting cost in all the right places.

 Dinner & Party

-The Reception also becomes much more flexiable!
-Have a resturant you love?
+The Reception also becomes much more flexible!
+Have a restaurant you love?
 Ask them about booking the whole place for the night, or staying open for your dance.
-Alot of resturants and pubs are happy to reserve the entire place for a private event- When It comes to cost, Some have a flat rate of “food/alcohol purchase”- Then your paying for your food/drinks and venue all for one price- (this also all but elimanates décor cost) Also, its an easy option to have your guest pay for their own dinner and pitch in to meet the required payment through a partial open bar.
+Alot of restaurants and pubs are happy to reserve the entire place for a private event- When It comes to cost, Some have a flat rate of “food/alcohol purchase”- Then your paying for your food/drinks and venue all for one price- (this also all but elimanates décor cost) Also, its an easy option to have your guest pay for their own dinner and pitch in to meet the required payment through a partial open bar.
 Or vise versa

 Small Wedding Pros